johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 app.route('/profile')
 	.get(...);

-app.route('/api/user')
+app.route('/api/:id')
 	.get(...);

-app.route('/auth/twitter')
+app.route('/auth/github')
-	.get(passport.authenticate('twitter'));
+	.get(passport.authenticate('github'));

 ...
 ```

-Again, this route will call the Passport [`authenticate`](http://passportjs.org/docs/authenticate) function, which will authenticate using the appropriate strategy (in this case, `'twitter'`).
+Again, this route will call the Passport [`authenticate`](http://passportjs.org/docs/authenticate) function, which will authenticate using the appropriate strategy (in this case, `'github'`).

-**/auth/twitter/callback**
+**/auth/github/callback**

-Remember setting up the Twitter app configuration and specifying a callback URL?
-Now we're going to specify what should be done when this URL is called by Twitter.
-This route will only be called after Twitter authentication has completed, and thus we need to be able to handle both success and failure conditions.
+Remember setting up the GitHub app configuration and specifying a callback URL?
+Now we're going to specify what should be done when this URL is called by GitHub.
+This route will only be called after GitHub authentication has completed, and thus we need to be able to handle both success and failure conditions.

 _index.js_: